AmineElkhalidy/blogr/README.md

 Blogr is a landing page which was taken from **Front-End Mentor**
 You can visit it using the following link: [Blogr](https://blogring.vercel.app)

 Preview image of the website

 ![Preview image](./src/assets/images/blogr.png)

+Technologies used:
+Reactjs
+TypeScript
+Vitejs
+TailwindCSS